Russia backs IAEA chief's idea of Ukraine meeting but not at Chernobyl | Headlines

 Russia backs U.N. atomic watchdog chief Rafael Grossi's idea of a trilateral meeting with Ukraine on ensuring the safety of nuclear facilities there during Russia's invasion but not at Chernobyl as Grossi wants, Moscow's envoy to the watchdog said.

+Russia's invasion of Ukraine is the first time war has raged in a country with such an advanced and established nuclear power programme, the International Atomic Energy Agency has said.
+The country has four operational nuclear power plants, including Europe's largest by capacity, at Zaporizhzhia near Crimea.

+A building close to but separate from the reactors at Zaporizhzhia caught fire last week after what Grossi said appeared to be a Russian military projectile hit it.
+Russia blamed Ukrainian saboteurs.
+Russian forces now control the plant, with Ukrainian staff working under their orders.
+The fire was extinguished and the reactors undamaged but the incident highlighted the potentially catastrophic consequences if a nuclear plant were hit.

-"Russia supported Grossi's idea regarding a trilateral meeting and we expect that the Ukrainians will also be cooperative," Russia's ambassador to the International Atomic Energy Agency, Mikhail Ulyanov, told reporters on Monday.
+Grossi proposed the three-way at Chernobyl, where Russia has seized a radioactive waste facility near the defunct power plant where the world's worst nuclear accident happened in 1986.
+The aim is to ensure the safety of Ukraine's nuclear facilities.
+"Russia supported Grossi's idea regarding a trilateral meeting and we expect that the Ukrainians will also be cooperative," Russia's IAEA ambassador Mikhail Ulyanov told reporters on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)